-(a) Required information.
-To enable the Court to determine whether recusal is necessary or appropriate, an attorney for a nongovernmental party or an amicus curiae must file a Disclosure Statement that:

-(1) states the full name of every party or amicus the attorney represents in the action; and
+- (a) Required information.
+To enable the Court to determine whether recusal is necessary or appropriate, an attorney for a nongovernmental corporate party or an amicus curiae must file a Disclosure Statement that: - (1) states the full name of every party or amicus the attorney represents in the action: - (2) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; and - (3) states the names of all law firms whose attorneys will appear, or are expected to appear, for the party in this Court. - (b) Filing and Serving.
+A nongovernmental corporate party must: - (1) file the Disclosure Statement with its first appearance; and - (2) promptly file a supplemental statement if any required information changes.

-(2) if such party or amicus is a corporation:

-(A) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or

-(B) states there is no such corporation; and

-(3) states the names of all law firms whose attorneys will appear, or are expected to appear, for the party in this Court.

-(b) Filing and Serving.
-A nongovernmental party must:

-(1) file the Disclosure Statement with its first appearance; and

-(2) promptly file a supplemental statement if any required information changes.

-(c) Form.
-The disclosure statement must be substantially in the following form:

-[CAPTION]

-The undersigned, counsel of record for [John Doe, defendant], furnishes the following list in compliance with Criminal L. R. 12.4 and Fed.
-R. Crim.
-P. 12.4:

-[Listed by Category]

-Date:

-Attorney's Signature